 • Mega/celebrity influencers: Those with 1 million or more followers

-As you can imagine, the prices charged by nano-influencers will be lower than those charged by macro or mega influencers.
+As you can imagine, the influencer marketing pricing for nano-influencers will be lower than that charged by macro or mega influencers.

-The logic is simple: the more people an influencer has following them, the more expensive they'll be to work with.
+The logic is simple: the more people an influencer has following them, the higher their influencer marketing pricing will be.

 Why?

-Because a larger following means that the influencer has a greater reach.
-It also means that the influencer will have more influence over their followers.
+A larger follower count means that the influencer has a greater reach.
+It also means that the influencer will have more influence over their followers, boosting their ability to increase brand awareness.

 2. Influencer Engagement Rates